JKomskis/Resume/README.md

 ## Todo

-- [ ] Implement a way to extend files to add or remove content
+- [ ] Implement a way to extend files to add or remove content without duplicating across files
 - [ ] Scrape LinkedIn profile and generate json from content

 ## Setup